alantothe/directus-headless-cms/readme.md

 - ✅ Register & login ready to go
 - ✅ Session-based protected routes
 - ✅ Works with Neon or local PostgreSQL
+- ✅ Plug-and-play auth with Better Auth
+- ✅ Clean file structure — easy to add new routes and handlers
+- ✅ Built with Drizzle ORM — ready for custom schemas and migrations
+- ✅ Start building your API immediately — just add your models and logic
+- ✅ Great starting point for learning Drizzle, Hono, and Better Auth

 Start building your API right away — no boilerplate setup needed.